 Shazia suggests, “Having sex may lead to confusion about the overall decision.
 One is separating on a trial basis to properly understand where the relationship stands.
 It is better that a couple is not physically or emotionally too involved during that period to figure out what exactly they want in the relationship.”

-A suggestion: Don’t get too close that may leave you in a dilemma regarding the nature of your relationship.
-You’re trying to set trial separation boundaries, not blur them.
+A suggestion: Don’t get too close as it may leave you in a dilemma regarding the nature of your relationship.
+If you sleep with your spouse one day and then try to act distant the next, it’s bound to leave you both confused about the direction you’re heading in.
+Remember, you’re trying to set trial separation boundaries, not blur them.

 How To Survive Trial Separation

 It is still easy to draw up a trial separation checklist and the trial separation boundaries.
 The challenge lies in following through with them.
 There are emotions and possible legal implications involved.
 In the movie Sex And The City, Miranda and Dave go for a trial separation after an incident of infidelity.
 The counselor tells them, “You don’t know if he is going to cheat again but you just have to trust each other that it won’t happen again because of the love you share.”

 That is the key to negotiating a trial separation successfully.
 It is impossible to say whether you will end up together again or not but go into it giving it your best shot and not worrying about the outcome.
 It will at least help reduce the bitterness if nothing else.
 But there are always ways and means to survive it.